Anthony "The Obscure" Sotelo is a New-Age Retro Hippie

 This review series contains examples of:

-- Acting for Two: The Obscure plays himself and his drug dealer regularly, as well as canoe appearances by the talking beam and Slenderman.
+- Acting for Two: The Obscure plays himself and his drug dealer regularly, as well as cameo appearances by the talking beam and Slenderman.

 - Added Alliterative Appeal:

 - In the Letter People review, keeping up with the animated segment he showed:

 The Obscure: Abracadabra! *a coat appears on him* Alpaca! *achoo* Allergies...

 - The blurb for his Power Rangers review calls the video "a manic monologue about those Mighty Morphin So Cal Spandex Sentai Sensations".

 - Anime Hair: The Obscure combines white hair—with a brown goatee.

 - Bait and Switch: Introduces a video released in October about how we all celebrate that one holiday in that month...mouldy cheese day!
 He takes the opportunity to discuss The Stinky Cheese Man.